Job Type

 - Evaluation, verification, and testing at the component and system levels

-- Evaluation, verification, and testing of optomechanics (mechanical environment testing, thermal environment testing, etc.)
+- Evaluation, verification, and testing of optomechanics (mechanical and thermal environmental testing, etc.)

 - Verification and evaluation of space power supplies and driver development products

-- Heat exhaust system evaluation, verification, and testing support
+- Heat dissipation system evaluation, verification, and testing support

-- Tasks related to assembly, evaluation testing, and launch preparation of mission parts including lasers
+- Work related to assembly, evaluation, testing, and launch preparation of mission components, including lasers

-Note: We welcome those who want to gain experience in laser development or want to master it through consultation with support from engineers with over 20 years of experience in laser development.
-In addition, experience is not required for tasks specific to the space field (thermal control systems, environmental testing, etc.) that are not required for ground equipment development, as support is available from engineers with over 30 years of satellite development experience.
+Note: We welcome candidates who wish to gain experience or master laser development through consultation with engineers with over 20 years of laser development experience.
+Furthermore, experience is not required for space-specific tasks not required for ground-based equipment development (thermal control systems, environmental testing, etc.), as support is available from engineers with over 30 years of satellite development experience.

 Ideal Profile